infominer33/infominer33.github.io/_pages/about.md

 ## Motivational Rant

 You might think that I'm smart or special, but I'll tell you that being smart or special never got me anywhere in life.

 The truth is boring: this is a ton of work and I do nothing else.
+{: .notice--success}

 There are so many opportunities in tech.
 I've only spent the last year really dedicated to learning blockchain deeply, which also includes having a well rounded knowledge of the surrounding fields and history of computing.